CSCfi/csc-user-guide/docs/apps/bioconda.md

 conda environments.

 Typically this is your _/projappl/project_name_ directory, but you can use scratch too.
-This defintion is made with command _export_ .
-For example for _project_012345_ the command wouls be:
+This definition is made with command _export_ .
+For example for _project_012345_ the command would be:

 ```text
 export PROJAPPL=/projappl/project_12345